ksunyan/mapSCAD/README.md

 However, these problems are the result of displaying 3D models in 2D space.
 On the contrary, the viewer of a tangible 3D model can quickly manipulate it, adjusting their view as they want.
 Thus, perspective distortion and occlusion are no longer significant problems.
 Lighting in the viewer's surroundings also casts natural shadows on and around the physical model.

 3D printing technology enables creators of data visualizations to craft eye-catching pieces.
-A single 3D printed choropleth map, sitting on a desk, shelf, or windowsill, can prompt many meaningful discussions of its data.
+A single 3D printed choropleth map, sitting on a desk, shelf, or windowsill, can prompt many meaningful discussions of the data it represents.

 The goal of the MapSCAD project is to spark many of these conversations!